-NEWS: New signing with Divine Art Recordings Group – new CD/download:
+NEWS: New CD/download with Divine Art Recordings Group:

 The music of Welsh, London-based composer, David Braid, has been performed internationally in Europe and the Americas and broadcast on BBC Radio 3.
 Major UK performances include Wigmore Hall, Southbank Centre, King’s Place, Wilton’s Music Hall, 1901 Arts Club, amongst others.

 Steve Reich said of David’s work: “Morning – Integration of voice with string quartet beautifully done – particularly first entrance.
 Writing for instruments is solid and sounds very good to me.
 Very honest stuff”.

 Recordsinternational.com said in a review of David’s recent CD with Toccata Classics (David Braid: Chamber and Instrumental Music): “These recent chamber works represent the mature style of an intensely self-critical composer who acknowledges a wide diversity of enthusiasms and influences, which have been thoroughly absorbed into a personal idiom”.